Out of Many Scattered Things: Lady Stardust

 The drill begins.
 Her face is numb, her hands are cold, her eyes are bright and wide and hot.
 One two three four, Lightcap thinks.
 Two two three four.
 Pray for those who are in ships and those whose business has to do with fish.
 Those concerned with every lawful traffic and those who conduct them.
 Repeat a prayer also, repeat a prayer also, repeat a prayer also, repeat a prayer also—one two three four, two two three four, three two three four, four two three four.
 Superconduct.
 And supercollide.

-“I know,” Lightcap tries to say.
+“I know,” Lightcap breathes.

 “—four two three four,” Jasper says, slowing down to count right along with the new rhythm, doing it for her, doing it because it will make it easier.
 Easier for her.

 She cascades into a space that isn’t a space.
 The wind is in her hair.
 The sun is in her eyes.
 Somewhere, tires scream over asphalt as a car she is and isn’t driving spins in a tight arc.
-Her fourcount ignites.
+Her four-count ignites.

 Ziggy played guitar